opendocsg/slw-judgments-backfill/2017_SGHC_16/report.md

 7       In March 2015, the 1st Defendant filed the present application, but this was not determined pending the resolution of Summons 4769 of 2014.
 That summons, among other things, sought

 production of an advice from the Plaintiff’s Law Division, given on 3 April 2008, concerning the 1st Defendant’s Corporate Restructuring and Financing Arrangement.
-The matter eventually came up on appeal to the Court of Appeal, which found that the communications in question were privileged, and that this privilege had not been waived (see _ARX v Comptroller of Income Tax_ [2016] 5 SLR 590 (“ _ARX_ ”)).
+The matter eventually came up on appeal to the Court of Appeal, which found that the communications in question were privileged, and that this privilege had not been waived (see _ARX v Comptroller of Income Tax_ <span class="citation">[2016] 5 SLR 590</span> (“ _ARX_ ”)).

 8       The 1st Defendant’s request for specific discovery in this application covered a total of 15